-A small petrol station at a traffic light junction makes up the Isle of Sheppey very own official service area.
+A small petrol station at a traffic light junction makes up the Isle of Sheppey's very own official service area.

 Short stay customer parking is available for cars.
 No HGV parking is available.

 This information is provided to us by third parties.
 You should always check with staff on site.

 In the 1930s there was a garage on what is now the old road across the Isle of Sheppey, which is now part of the A250, at a junction known as Queenborough Corner.
 By 1981, this garage was known as Sheppey Auto Garage, and it gained fuel facilities around this time.
 This became the current service station, with fuel provided by Esso throughout the 1980s.